 The Borrower will also need to manage its planned growth.
-As noted, the Borrower is in the process of undertaking an expansion plan whereby it intends to increase its enrollment by at least approximately 1,600 students across all of its facilities over the next several school years.
-The Borrower will need to continue to manage its growth including the addition of the 11th grade at the Hempstead Campus as well as the addition of grades K-2 at the new 2018 Facility at the Uniondale Campus in the 2018-19 school year.
+As noted, the Borrower is in the process of undertaking an expansion plan whereby it intends to increase its enrollment by at least approximately 1,600 students across all of its facilities over the next ten school years.
+The Borrower will need to continue to manage its growth including the addition of the new students at the Hempstead Campus as well as the addition of grades 4-12 at the at the Uniondale Campus.
+The Borrower long-term plan envisions operating grades K-12 with a combined total enrollment of over 1,750 students by the 2027-28 school year at the Uniondale Campus.
+This plan includes the addition of the newly chartered vocational high school program to be housed in the CTE Component.
+Furthermore, this plan requires the approval of a future charter modification related to grades 7-8 and the approval to increase enrollment.
+The School currently does not have charter authority to operate grades 7-8 at the Uniondale Campus or authority to increase enrollment to the contemplated level.
 There is no guaranty that the Borrower will be able to expand its operations as planned.
 See "APPENDIX B - THE BORROWER - Facility."